pydio/pydio-doc-admin-guide/2_running_cells_in_production/5_configure_cells_url/1_manage_sites.md

 Display different ways of authenticating on different URLs.

 ### Security Policies [TODO - link]
-Add the URL in the context of the security policies to for example :
+Add the URL in the context of the security policies to for example:

   - restrict access to the intranet to office hours exclusively.
   - allow access to the www to specifc IPs.

 # [TODO - REMOVE]